 I joined Minster Law in April 2020, just two weeks after the Prime Minister asked that we work from home where we could.
 I was very lucky that my training contract commenced as planned, without any deferral or alteration.

-Breadth in experience has been a matter of access.
+Breadth inexperience has been a matter of access.
 Obviously, in-person meetings, conferences, ADR sessions and trials have mostly been off-limits due to the pandemic.
 It is true that opportunities for court observation or advocacy have been limited too.
-Each of these are symptomatic of an international health crisis, though, and not necessarily remote working.
+Each of these is symptomatic of an international health crisis, though, and not necessarily remote working.

 Access to all other facets of legal practice has been easy from the very first day.
 Outside of day-to-day drafting, interviewing and legal research I have been involved in weekly team meetings, working groups, committees, conferences, volunteer work at a vaccination centre, charity events and was even seconded part-time for 6 months to a legal trade-body.
 I have connected with clients, spoken at events, researched and reported on all things legal and found value, challenge and satisfaction in the tasks I have been asked to complete.
 I do not feel my experience has been impaired by the pandemic, and that is thanks to Minster’s seamless transition to home working and its culture of dedication and determination to make the best of every situation.